neo-project/docs/docs/en-us/node/cli/config.md

-# Configuring and Starting NEO-CLI
+# Configuring and Starting Neo-CLI

-After installation of NEO-CLI, this section we will walk you through the necessary configurations before running NEO-CLI and the steps to start NEO-CLI using commands.
+After installation of Neo-CLI, this section we will walk you through the necessary configurations before running Neo-CLI and the steps to start Neo-CLI using commands.

 ## Modifying configuration files

-NEO-CLI accesses two configuration files during execution: `config.json` and `protocol.json`.
-You need to make necessary configurations in these files before starting NEO-CLI.
-For  information about attributes of the files, refer to [NEO-CLI](../../tooldev/neo_cli_structure.md) structure.
+Neo-CLI accesses two configuration files during execution: `config.json` and `protocol.json`.
+You need to make necessary configurations in these files before starting Neo-CLI.
+For  information about attributes of the files, refer to [Neo-CLI](../../tooldev/neo_cli_structure.md) structure.

 ### Configuring a wallet

-Before you can invoke the wallet related API, you need to configure a wallet in the config.json file to enable NEO-CLI to open the wallet automatically when running.
+Before you can invoke the wallet related API, you need to configure a wallet in the config.json file to enable Neo-CLI to open the wallet automatically when running.

 - `MaxGasInvoke`: The maximum GAS amount allowed to be consumed when invoking virtual machine by RPC
 - `Path`: the wallet path
 - `Password`: the wallet password
-- `IsActive`: Set to `true` to allow NEO-CLI to open the wallet automatically.
+- `IsActive`: Set to `true` to allow Neo-CLI to open the wallet automatically.

 Here is an example: